 The International Progressive Cat Breeders Alliance (IPCBA) was the first international all-breed organization to recognize the Desert Lynx for registration.
 The IPCBA was also the first registry to accept the Desert Lynx as an established domestic breed, making the breed eligible for Championship competition.
 The International Desert Lynx Cat Association (IDLCA) now has total control of the Desert Lynx breed, under the umbrella of the IPCBA.

-The Desert Lynx head is large but not round, with a full, well-developed muzzle that is almost square in appearance, with prominent whisker pads.
+The head of the Desert Lynx is large but not round, with a full, well-developed muzzle that is almost square in appearance and features prominent whisker pads.
 The ears are large and set wide apart, usually with feathering and tufts on the tips.
-The wide-set eyes are large, very expressive, and set at an angle, with colors ranging from gold to green, with blue eyes appearing only in those cats with the coat color called “snow.”
+The wide-set eyes are large, very expressive, and set at an angle, with colors ranging from gold to green.
+Blue eyes only appear in those cats with the coat color referred to as “snow.”

 The tail may be the length of the bobcat tail, which reaches halfway to the ground, or it may be lacking entirely, as with the Manx, or it may be any length in between.
-Desert Lynx come in three coat patterns and many colors--ebony, blue, sorrel, fawn, chocolate, lilac, red, and cream--as well as silver, cameo, sepia, mink, and snow.
+Desert Lynx cats come in three coat patterns and many colors – ebony, blue, sorrel, fawn, chocolate, lilac, red, and cream – as well as silver, cameo, sepia, mink, and snow.
 The coat patterns are tawny (ticked), leopard (spotted), and clouded leopard.
 Solid-colored cats, as well as cats in classic and mackerel tabby patterns, also sometimes appear.

-Dramatic dark lines around the eyes give the Desert Lynx a wonderfully exotic look.
+Dramatic dark lines around the eyes give the Desert Lynx a chillingly exotic look.
 They all have belly spots, with bar stripes around the legs, and sometimes down the back and tail.
-These are large cats: females range between twelve and eighteen pounds, with some achieving a weight of twenty pounds, while males range from sixteen to twenty pounds-- or even twenty-five!
+These are large cats: females range from twelve to eighteen pounds, with some achieving a weight of twenty pounds, while males range from sixteen to twenty pounds – or even as hefty as twenty-five!

 The Desert Lynx has a very people-loving, friendly temperament, and has been kept as a domestic pet for many years.
 Their popularity as pets in the United States and overseas has been on the rise, as more cat fanciers have become aware of this uniquely intriguing breed.
 Kittens resulting from the mating of a bobcat to an acceptable domestic cat have a very mild temperament.
-The Desert Lynx combines the beautiful "wild" look of the bobcat with, often, the laid-back, playful, loyal, and affectionate personality of a dog.
+The widespread adoration of this cat is greatly due to its combination of the beautiful "wild" look of the bobcat with the docile, playful, loyal, and affectionate personality of a dog.

 Don’t expect Desert Lynx cats to just sit around your house all day.
-These are active cats, but fortunately, they are not curtain-climbers, as are a few of the other more athletic breeds.
-When company arrives, do not expect your Desert Lynx to greet them at the door.
+These are active cats, but fortunately, they are not curtain-climbers, as are a few of the other more aggressive breeds.
+When company arrives, your Desert Lynx will not be there to greet them at the door.
 Typically, when the doorbell rings the cat will head for cover.
-Only after people have been in the house for fifteen to twenty minutes will the cat begin to venture out.
-Each Desert Lynx, of course, will have its own unique personality—for example, some of these cats will allow strangers to pet them, and some will not.
+Only after people have been in the house for fifteen to twenty minutes will the cat work up the courage to venture out.
+Each Desert Lynx, of course, will have its own individual personality—for example, some of these cats will allow strangers to pet them, and some will not.

-Desert Lynx are loyal, extremely intelligent, stunningly exotic, and tend to have have outgoing personalities.
+Desert Lynx cats are loyal, extremely intelligent, stunningly exotic, and tend to have outgoing personalities.
 They make excellent companions for families with children, as well as other cats and dogs.
-The Desert Lynx’s main requirement is for tons of love, attention, hugs, and kisses, which they will happily give back in return!
+The main requirement for adoption of a Desert Lynx is an abundance of love, attention, hugs, and kisses, which they will happily give back in return!

-Nora commenced by saying that the Desert Lynx is a very social animal, and that she has “never met a bad-tempered Desert Lynx.”
-In the course of her many years of breeding cats, Nora has also raised Bengals , and she drew some comparisons to the Bengal as we spoke.
-For example, she said that while the Desert Lynx and the Bengal are similar in many ways, the Desert Lynx has a gentler personality, and is calmer, less high-strung, and more sociable than the typical Bengal cat.
-They are also far less vocal than Bengals tend to be, and when they do speak, their voices may produce a wide range of “not kittycat-like” sounds.
+One lover of this breed offered that she has “never met a bad-tempered Desert Lynx.”
+While the Desert Lynx and the Bengal are similar in many ways, the Desert Lynx has a gentler personality, and is calmer, less high-strung, and more sociable than the typical Bengal cat.
+They are also far less vocal than Bengals tend to be, and when they decide to speak, their voices may produce a wide range of “not kittycat-like” sounds.
 Chirps, twitters, whistles and such are part of their vocabulary.